 What is XML?

 XML stands for Extensible Markup Language, a Web standard that makes it easier to exchange structured data over the Internet.
-For example, when you see John Doe, MD, pediatrics, you probably know that pediatrics is a medical specialty and that John Doe is a doctor's name.
+For example, when you see John Doe, M.D., Pediatrics, you probably know that pediatrics is a medical specialty and that John Doe is a doctor's name.
 Computers can't interpret that information without some help.
 XML tags put information in context for computers.
-A XML member listing for Dr. Doe might look like this:
+An XML member listing for Dr. Doe might look like this:

 What are APIs?